Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 cl rcur_importer_launcher.cpp /link /SUBSYSTEM:WINDOWS shell32.lib
 ```

 > 📁 **Note**: The launcher binary is intentionally committed to the repository because it is referenced by the main application for runtime download over the internet.
 To ensure this mechanism works correctly, the file path must remain consistent.
-The binary is small (~90 KB for C++ for C#) and changes infrequently.
+The binary is small (~90 KB) and changes infrequently.

 ---